The Fragrance of Home

-Are there moments when an aroma or a scent wafting across your path evokes memories?
+Are there moments when an aroma or a scent wafting across your path evoke memories?
 Those moments strike unexpectedly and have the potential to cause a momentary fog to dim your eyes.
 Such was the case for me that morning as those Concord grapes simmered on the stove making ready for juice and jelly.
 It was also the brown bean pot day at our house, so their aromas mingled and were carried thru the kitchen on the gentle breeze from the open door and window.

 The sounds of late summer insects transported by the wind, along with the softly falling leaves that had served their purpose, only added to the sentimental, memory-stirring emotion.
+And then, The Fragrance of Home settled around me like the tender arms of a mother’s love.

 I thought, “this smells like my childhood home!”
 I crossed my arms, gripped my shoulders to embrace the memory and a warm feeling enveloped me as I closed my eyes and replayed the picture of Momma’s kitchen.